jryans/debug-info-consistency-concrete-artifact/data/consistency-concrete/git/program/clang/13/O1/divergences/t0001-init/default/divergences.md

 LibraryCallRemoved
   Before events:
-    CF: create_from_disk at read-cache.c:1982:3
-    CT: Jump to external code for memcpy
-    RF: Jump to external code for memcpy
-  Occurrences: 4

-LibraryCallRemoved
-  Before events:
-    CF: diff_tree_paths at tree-diff.c:566:2
-    CT: Jump to external code for free
-    RF: Jump to external code for free
-  Occurrences: 4

-LibraryCallRemoved
-  Before events:
     CF: diffcore_rename_extended at diffcore-rename.c:1392:40
     CT: Jump to external code for memset
     RF: Jump to external code for memset